|

 Photographs

 Ottomane is a 5-part photographic series of installations.
 It shows diffent rooms covered with oriental carpets.
 The artist constructed and veiled these rooms physically without any digital techniques.
 By spreading out the ornaments, the spatial effect is cancelled.
 This moment of uncertainty and intangibility, including the apparent weightlessness within the rooms, is an attempt for the artist to represent the cosmos.
-Human beings cannot grasp the infinite vastness of the cosmos, so they also loses the spatiality as a three-dimensional sculpture in the picture.
+Just as people are unable to grasp the uncertainty and complexity of the cosmos, they also lose spatial perception in the image.

 Sprengel Museum Hannover, Germany, 2021